List of former state routes in Georgia (200–699): State Route 379

-State Route 379 (SR 379) was a short-lived east–west state highway that was located in the north-central part of the state.
-It was completely within Pickens County.
+State Route 379 (SR 379) was a short-lived east–west state highway that was located completely within Pickens County.
+It was locally known as Henderson Mountain Road.
 The roadway that would eventually become SR 379 was established in 1941 as an eastern segment of SR 143 from SR 53 east of Fairmount to SR 5 and SR 53 in Tate.
 By the end of 1946, the eastern half of this segment had a "sand clay, top soil, or stabilized earth" surface.
 The western half of it was indicated to be "projected mileage".

 By the end of 1960, nearly the entire part of this highway west of the SR 156 intersection was decommissioned.
 By the end of 1963, this decommissioned part was re-instated.
 In 1970, a portion of it southeast of the SR 53 intersection was hard surfaced.
 In 1973, this portion was indicated to be "under construction or projected mileage".
 In 1977, all of SR 143 from its western terminus to northeast of Sharp Top was redesignated as SR 379; northeast of this point to west of Tate was redesignated as part of SR 108; and from there to Tate was redesignated as SR 108 Conn.
 In 1981, SR 379 was decommissioned.